 Official 7 Day National Weather Service Forecast (CAZ080)

-Friday Night: Mostly clear in the evening then becoming partly cloudy.
-Haze in the evening.
-Smoke through the night.
-Lows in the lower 40s to lower 50s.
-West winds 5 to 10 mph shifting to the south after midnight.
+Tonight: Partly cloudy then becoming mostly clear late this evening then becoming partly cloudy then becoming mostly clear well after midnight.
+Lows in the mid 40s to lower 50s.
+Northwest winds 5 to 10 mph shifting to the northeast after midnight.

-Monday Night: Showers.
+Monday Night: Clear.
 Lows in the mid 40s to lower 50s.
+Northwest winds 10 to 15 mph shifting to the north around 5 mph well after midnight.

 Product Disclaimer